Client contact: +44 330 818 3103 [email protected]

 UX Writing: Definition

-UX Writing refers to writing adapted to the “user experience” (UX).
-It is also called “UX writing” or “UX writing”.
-The branch of user experience centered on content, it is complementary to “UX Design”.
+UX writing refers to writing adapted to the “user experience” (UX).
+It is a branch of user experience centered around content, and it is complementary to UX design.

 The rise of UX writing

-UX Writing can be applied to all kinds of digital projects: websites, mobile applications, interactive terminals, etc. However, each digital solution induces different behaviors among its users.
+UX writing can be applied to all kinds of digital projects: websites, mobile applications, interactive terminals, etc. However, each digital solution induces different behaviors among its users.
 The various usage scenarios are therefore exponential.
-It is from this observation that UX Writing has gradually developed.
-Business needs have increased, UX writing techniques have become more professional and the profession of UX Writer was born.
+It is from this observation that UX writing has gradually developed.
+Business needs have increased, UX writing techniques have become more professional and the profession of UX writer was born.

 UX writing: specificities

 In addition, 92.1% of internet users are mobile users.
 This word refers to people who browse the internet via their mobile phone.
-The list of potential inconveniences is therefore still growing: reduced screen size, non-responsive site, too long loading times… All these inconveniences greatly affect the user experience (UX).
+The list of potential inconveniences is therefore still growing: reduced screen size, non-responsive sites, too long loading times… All these inconveniences greatly affect the user experience (UX).
 The mobile user may then be tempted to leave your site.

 🔍 To avoid this harm to our customers, we test their user interface.
 If you too would like to benefit from an audit, discover our offers.